IMU-ICCS/ems-main/readme.txt

 - hosting instances
 - communication instances
 Those instances are computed from the Solution.

+If -o is given, a deployment model whose number if DMid is overwritten.
+If DMis is -1, the last entry is overwritten.

 More information in the CP generator component, in particular how information is encoded in the name of the variables of the Solution.